 Colorado prohibits any person from possessing or having under his or her control any firearm other than a handgun in or on any motor vehicle unless the chamber of the firearm is unloaded.3

-Subject to limited exceptions, the state prohibits any person from operating or riding on any snowmobile with a firearm in his or her possession, unless the firearm is unloaded and enclosed in a carrying case.
-Since March, 2020, Colorado has allowed people to carry loaded handguns on snowmobiles.4
+Subject to limited exceptions, the state prohibits any person from operating or riding on any snowmobile with a long gun in his or her possession, unless it is unloaded and enclosed in a carrying case.
+Since March, 2020, Colorado has allowed people to carry loaded handguns on snowmobiles.
+4

 - Colo.
 Rev. Stat. § 18-12-105(2)(b).
 See also Colo.
 Rev. Stat. § 18-12-204(3), providing that no permit is required to carry a handgun within a private automobile or other private conveyance if the handgun is carried for a legal use and the possessor is not prohibited from possessing a firearm by law.

 - Colo.
 Rev. Stat. § 33-14-117(1)(b).